Data Centric Movie Reviews Sentiment Classification

 Organizations are starting to pick up this movement, by using tools like Kili Technology to iterate and understand their dataset better, which help achieve the expected business performance.

-We will reveal a small fraction of this test set (a few dozen texts) to give a sense of the test data distribution.
+We reveal a small fraction of this test set (10 texts) to give a sense of the test data distribution.

 The input file is a dataset of 10k movie reviews texts.